Book Review of “Notes from an Exhibition” by Patrick Gale.

 With this book, Gale gives us honest and approachable language, believable characters and the interesting story, that you’ll want to savor from beginning to end, contemplate what you’re reading and think about what makes you the person you are – both internally and externally.
 There’s nothing “in your face” here and like a clever optical illusion where closer inspection shows that we’re only looking at a bunch of disconnected lines, when we pull back we find our eyes and brains have filled in what is missing and has forced us to make sense of the whole.
 All this means is that Patrick Gale is a master storyteller who gives us not just something to think about, but to feel as well.
 In fact, this may well be one of those rare books you want to read more than just once.
 That is about as high praise as I can give any book, and I can’t impress upon my readers enough just how marvelous this book really is, and deserves a full five stars.
 Get this book and read it soon – you won’t be disappointed, I promise you.

-This book is available from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 (This is a revised version of a review that originally appeared on the now defunct website Dooyoo under my username TheChocolateLady.)